colintbowers/KernelStat.jl/README.md

 ## How to use KernelStat

+#### Installation

+This package is not yet registered, so you will not be able to get it using `Pkg.add("KernelStat")`.
+If you want to try it out use `Pkg.clone("https://github.com/colintbowers/KernelStat.jl")` from the Julia REPL.
+This should download it and install it in your `.julia` folder.
+Then you can load the package into the current julia session with `using KernelStat`.

 #### Kernel function types and evaluation

 As in the Julia Distance package, each kernel function is its own type, and all kernel function types are a subset of the abstract type `KernelFunction`.
 A list of kernel function types and their fields follows.
 Kernel functions defined on the interval [-1, 1] include: